martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/README.md

   converted to the corresponding character strings (walking, sitting etc.).
   [This fulfils part 3 of the assignment instructions stated above.]

-- A new data frame is then created, for which the values in the first column are the subject ID numbers, and the second column is the named activities discussed in the previous paragraph, and the columns that follow are those that contain 'mean()' or 'std()' measurements.
+- A new data frame is then created (named in the script as 'df_combined'), for which the values in the first column are the subject ID numbers, and the second column is the named activities discussed in the previous paragraph, and the columns that follow are those that contain 'mean()' or 'std()' measurements.
 The first two columns of this data frame are then given appropriate descriptive names.

+- The data frame for the final output is then instantiated (named in the script as 'df_final').
+A for-loop is then opened, which loops over subject ID numbers 1 to 30.
+In each new cycle through this loop, a new copy of 'df_combined' (mentioned in the previous paragraph) is instantiated (an error occurs if 'df_combined' only appears before the for-loop).
+The rows of this data frame for which the subject ID number matches the for-loop index (1-30) are extracted and the rest discared.

+- A nested for-loop appears, this time to loop over each of the 6 activities.
+For each activity, a subset of the data frame created in the previous paragraph is isolated, and the mean value is calculated for each column (except the  subject ID number and the activity columns) via another nested for-looped.
+Each column mean is added to a vector named 'variable_means_row'.
+At the end of each pass through the loop, a new row containing subject ID, activity and the contents of 'variable_means_row' is created, and added onto the 'df_final' output data frame.
+  [This fulfils part 5 of the assignment instructions stated above.]

+- The result is the final data frame.
+The first two columns contain the variables 'Subject ID' numbers and 'Activity', then the rest of the columns contain the means of the various requested quantities.
+The names of these columns are modified slightly with the prefix "Mean of ", just to distinguish them from the original raw data.

+- This final data fram is tidy.
+All of the columns correspond only to variables.
+Also all of the rows contain only observations.
+Also multiple types of observational unit are not stored in this table.